 Actual FY 2020 receipts of \$14.883 billion reflect an increase of 3.3 percent in the continuing New York State Sales Tax base, tax law changes, and administrative changes.
 The tax law changes included eliminating the sales tax exemption for ESCOs and requiring internet marketplace providers to collect and pay sales tax on transactions facilitated on their platforms.
 The administrative changes enforced the collection of sales tax on sales made by out-of-state companies due to the Supreme Court's Decision on South Dakota versus Wayfair.

-FY 2021 receipts are estimated to be \$12.584 billion, reflecting a decrease of 16.9 percent in the continuing New York State Sales Tax base related to the economic impact of the COVID-19 pandemic.
+Actual FY 2021 receipts of \$13.273 billion reflect a decrease of 12 percent in the continuing New York State Sales Tax base related to the economic downturn caused by the COVID-19 pandemic.